Five people in military uniforms lying on grass in a circle, with their heads close together.

 Eleven Lone Soldiers spoke about their countries of origin, their service in the IDF, their motivations for joining, and the challenges they faced before and during their time in the military.
 Four soldiers, who were born in Israel and came from ultra-Orthodox backgrounds, spoke through translators to ensure Senator Fetterman could understand their stories.
 Notably, one of the soldiers, Chaya, is from the Senator’s hometown of Pittsburgh.

 A key issue raised during the discussion was the handling of Post-Traumatic Stress Disorder (PTSD) among soldiers, which Senator Fetterman was particularly concerned about.
 LSC advisor Tom Kreisel shared personal stories of soldiers struggling with the trauma they endure during combat.
-She emphasized how crucial it is to address these experiences before they worsen.
+She emphasized the pressing need to address these experiences before they have a more severe impact on the lives of our Lone Soldiers.

 At the LSC, we are prepared to help soldiers receive the mental health support they need, working with the IDF to ensure PTSD does not go untreated.
 This is especially critical for Lone Soldiers who, without close family nearby, often face these challenges in isolation.
 The meeting underscored the importance of this issue and our commitment to supporting the mental health of our soldiers.